Zeus Cannon Control:

 - Pretty much any Skaven "wonder weapon", as they tend to be souped-up equivalents of other races' weapons but with a higher chance to go wrong, but total embracing this trope with the ratling gun - a two (rat)man-portable multi-barreled rifle.
 You get as many shots as you roll on a dice and can either stop there, or roll again.
 And again.
 And again.
 But if at any time you roll the same number as one you rolled before then it has funny and most likely lethal consequences.

 - BattleTech has its 'myomer accelerator signal circuitry' (MASC for short), which will allow a 'Mech equipped with it to run faster than it normally could at a risk of suffering critical leg hits that goes up the longer it is used.
+The Supercharger works similarly (and can stack its effects with that of the MASC), but risks damaging the engine instead.
 And of course, BattleMechs not generously supplied with 'heat sinks' risk building up significant internal heat levels from simply moving about and using their weapons too often, which progressively impedes their performance and can in extreme cases lead to automatic emergency shutdowns, ammunition explosions, or microfusion core meltdowns.